proinsias/proinsias.github.io/_posts/2022/2022-10-17-show-a-zoomable-world-map-in-your-terminal.md

 ---
 layout: single
-title: 'Show a zoomable world map in your terminal'
+title: "Show a zoomable world map in your terminal"
 date: 2022-10-17
 last_modified_at: 2023-04-26 13:22:37
 categories: